slamont/slamont.github.io/index.md

 ```

-I was looking to use it in a Jenkinsfile in preparation for a validation step that building.
-I also learned how to grab the output of a command and set it as a variable inside the Jenkinsfile.
+I was looking to use it in a Jenkinsfile in preparation for a validation step that I'm building in another project.
+It got me to learned how to grab the output of a command and set it as a variable inside the Jenkinsfile.

 ```